zulsb/holbertonschool-web_front_end/0x03-sass_scss/README.md

 ## Description

-Basic functionalities of the Sass preprocessor for CSS.
+Basic functionalities of the Sass and Scss preprocessor for CSS.

 ---
 ## Tasks